Pacific Islander Americans: Second stage (20th-21st centuries)

 This increase and diversification in the Oceanian emigration was especially true in the 1950s.
 In 1950, the population of Guam gained full American citizenship.
 In 1952, the natives of American Samoa become American nationals, although not American citizens, through the Immigration and Nationality Act of 1952.
 Shortly thereafter, the first major waves of migration from American Samoa and Guam emerged, while other groups of places such as French Polynesia, Palau, or Fiji began to emigrate.
-Over 5,100 Pacific Islanders emigrated to the United States in the 1950s, mostly from American Samoa, Guam, and Tonga.
-The first of them were Samoan military personnel, who had worked at the American bases of Pago Pago but moved to the Honolulu's American bases when American Samoa began to be administered by the United States Department of the Interior, as well as their relatives.
-Most of the new Pacific Islander immigrants were Mormons and many islanders from the region emigrated to the United States seeking economic opportunities.
+Over 5,100 Pacific Islanders immigrated to the United States in the 1950s, mostly from American Samoa, Guam, and Tonga.
+The first of them were Samoan military personnel, who had worked at the American bases of Pago Pago but moved to the Honolulu's American bases when American Samoa began to be administered by the US Department of the Interior, as well as their relatives.
+Most of the new Pacific Islander immigrants were Mormons and many islanders from the region immigrated to the US seeking economic opportunities.

-In 1959, Hawaii became a state and its natives got U.S. citizenship.
+In 1959, Hawaii became a state and its natives got US citizenship.
 This made more than 630,000 people Americans; many of them were Pacific Islanders, both Native Hawaiians and people of other Oceanian origins.
-Thus, the Hawaiian migration to the continental U.S. began to increase.
-In the 1960s, many more Pacific Islanders emigrated to the U.S., mainly due to increased migration from Guam, Fiji, Tonga, and Samoa archipelago (both independent and American Samoa).
-The Pacific Islanders migrated by diverse reasons: Many Guamanians fled the Korean War and Typhoon Karen, and the Fijian population living in the U.S. skyrocketed from a few dozen people in the 1950s to more than 400 people.
-The Pacific Islander migration increased especially since 1965, when the United States government facilitated the non-European migration to the U.S. Many of them were recruited to pick fruit in California.
+Thus, the Hawaiian migration to the continental US began to increase.
+In the 1960s, many more Pacific Islanders emigrated to the US, mainly due to increased migration from Guam, Fiji, Tonga, and Samoa archipelago (both independent and American Samoa).
+The Pacific Islanders migrated by diverse reasons: Many Guamanians fled the Korean War and Typhoon Karen, and the Fijian population living in the US skyrocketed from a few dozen people in the 1950s to more than 400 people.
+The Pacific Islander migration increased especially since 1965, when the United States government facilitated the non-European migration to the US.
+Many of them were recruited to pick fruit in California.